 One of the great aspects of the Aston Martin V8 Vantage GT3 is how predictable it is when steering and cornering.
 Whilst it may not be the most boisterous or flamboyant car around the corners, it can handle kerbs better than others and gives you exactly what you expect when turning it in for a corner.

-However, unlike the Bentley, its relatively short wheelbase and shorter height mean that the car is more agile in the corners and able to handle higher-speed corners better than its British counterpart.
+Its relatively short wheelbase and shorter height mean that the car is more agile in the corners and able to handle higher-speed corners better than its British counterpart.
+This is because it has a relatively low centre of gravity, allowing forces to be more evenly spread throughout the chassis.

 Power Delivery and Braking